As we age, it is important to plan for the future. Final expense life insurance in Massachusetts provides seniors with a way to do just that.

 The senior market in Massachusetts is a growing segment of the population and it’s important to have access to quality final expense life insurance.

 There are several companies that offer this type of coverage, so it’s important to compare them before making a decision.

-First up is American Amicable.
+American Amicable is an excellent burial insurance company.
 This company offers competitive rates for seniors in Massachusetts and provides comprehensive coverage with no medical exam required.

 They also offer additional benefits such as accidental death benefit riders, living benefits riders, and terminal illness riders.

 Prosperity offers a burial insurance policy that provides a level death benefit for the first 20 policy years.
 And, some coverage remains until age 100.
 An accelerated death benefit is available at no additional cost.

 CICA Life offers a product called Superior Choice for applicants between the ages of 0 – 85 years old.
 Underwriting is simple and common health conditions, such as insulin use and heart attack qualify for Standard rates.